Everet v Williams: Significance

-Worse was in store for both Everet and Williams.
-Williams, the defendant, was arrested and executed by hanging in 1727 in Maidstone, while Everet, the plaintiff, was hanged 3 years later in Tyburn.
-Finally, one of the solicitors involved in the action, Wreathock, was convicted of robbery in 1735 and sentenced to hang, but his sentence was commuted to transportation; he obtained a royal pardon, returned in England and resumed his practice until 1758, when he was struck off.

 The general principle is still accepted throughout the western system as law, and despite the insufficient nature of the report, it is still regularly cited for its central proposition.
 In 2013 the case was cited in the UBS case which was brought before the Seventh Circuit Court of Appeals in the United States.
 Lord Sumption cited it in his judgment in his 2015 Supreme Court decision in Jetivia SA v Bilta (UK) Limited (in liquidation) and again in 2016 in his decision in Patel v Mirza.